 Apportionment of Liability

-Apportionment of liability is a crucial aspect of workers’ compensation claims for pre-existing injuries.
+Apportionment of liability is crucial to workers’ compensation claims for pre-existing injuries.
 When a work-related incident aggravates a pre-existing condition, determining the employer’s liability involves assessing how much the work incident contributed to the overall impairment or incapacity.
+When determining liability, several factors are considered:

 - Contribution of the Work Incident: The extent to which the work-related incident has aggravated the pre-existing condition.